IBM PS/2 Note and PS/note: PS/ note N45 SL

-N45 SL

-The PS/note N45 SL was priced at $2,045 and contains a 25MHz 386SL.
-It had 2MB RAM and a 80 or 120MB HDD and was equipped with only 6-row keyboard without dedicated navigation block, the similar layout as a low-end ThinkPad 300 laptop.
+Manufactured by Zenith, the PS/note N45 SL was priced at $2,045 and contains a 25 MHz 386SL.
+It had 2MB RAM and an 80 or 120MB HDD and was equipped with only 6-row keyboard without dedicated navigation block, the similar layout as a low-end ThinkPad 300 laptop.

 PC Mag considered the display a disappointment, but noted its good design and performance.

 It was manufactured by Zenith Data Systems.

+PS/note T22 SX

+The T22 SX is an unusual non-backlite greyscale tablet and detachable keyboard offshoot from the main note range.
+It sold in small numbers.

-182/E82/N82
+PS/note 182/E82/N82

-The PS/note 182 and PS/note E82 was equipped with 80386SL CPU, PS/note N82 was equipped with 80386SX and released in 1992.
+A side project with Lexmark, the PS/note 182 and PS/note E82 was equipped with 80386SL CPU, PS/note N82 was equipped with 80386SX and released in 1992.
 This line has a 7-row keyboard layout and similar to next-year PS/note 425 model case (but with gray case color and without TrackPoint).
+The case badge uniquely resembled the style of the PS/1.

 Model 425/425C

 The PS/note 425/425C are identical to the ThinkPad 350/350C.